New Zealand’s name inspires pictures of mountains, glaciers, forests, pristine lands, and lots and lots of sheep.

 13. Explore Milford Sound

 Milford Sound is such an amazing fjord it deserves its own mention.
 Located in Fiordland, Milford Sound is best known for the towering Mitre Peak and its surrounding rainforest environments.
 Waterfalls like Stirling Falls and Bowen Falls cascade down the mountainsides, and the fjord itself is home to seal and penguin colonies.
-You can often see pods of dolphins frolicking in the waters, too.
+You can often see pods of dolphins frolicking in the waters too.
 Explore by boat, and check out the Milford Discovery Centre and Underwater Observatory to see rare black coral and other underwater life.
-Cruises start from 69 NZD.
+Cruises start from 145 NZD.

 14. Visit Wanaka

 Wanaka is a ski and summer resort town on New Zealand’s South Island, set on Wanaka Lake and framed by snowcapped mountains.
 From here you can explore the Southern Alps’ Mount Aspiring National Park, with its many glaciers, beech forests, and alpine lakes.
-Wanaka Lake itself is perfect for boating enthusiasts, including jetboaters, sailors, and kayakers.
+Wanaka Lake itself is perfect for boating enthusiasts, including jet boaters, sailors, and kayakers.
 If you’re a skier or snowboarder, you’ll want to check out the Treble Cone and Cardrona ski resorts nearby.
 For some quirky fun, go to Puzzling World just outside town.
 It’s an outdoor maze and sculpture gallery that’s good for a laugh!

 15. Travel to Hobbiton